Interpretations of

 There is no evidence for observer induced collapse of the wave function.
 It is vague and not testable.
 And it gives no insight into the probability law.
 Details.

-To illustrate the difficulties facing the proposal of collapse by conscious perception, we will look at a Stern-Gerlach experiment on a spin one half silver atom.
+To illustrate the difficulties facing the proposal of collapse by conscious perception, we will look at a Stern-Gerlach experiment on a spin silver atom.
 (See also Ref.
 2, Ref.
 6.)
-There is a detector on the trajectory of the – one half branch but none on the trajectory of the +one half branch, with the detector reading “yes” for detection and “no” for no detection.
+There is a detector on the trajectory of the – branch but none on the trajectory of the + branch, with the detector reading “yes” for detection and “no” for no detection.
 Suppose the observer is initially gazing off into space and then, a couple of seconds after the silver atom passes the detector, she focuses her attention on the detector.

 Presumably, for an instant, there are two versions of the observer, perceiving both the yes and the no branches.
 In this instant, there must be something—we will call it a “Mind”—outside quantum physics, which realizes ‘the observer’ is perceiving a multi-version reality.
 That is, the “Mind” must somehow become aware that there are two separate versions of the observer’s brain wave function.
 And then, in the next instant, the “Mind” collapses the wave function to just one option.